Rahm-no/MinatoLoader/README.md

     ```
     This will download the original, non-interpolated data to `raw-data-dir/kits19/data`

-3. Start an interactive session in the container to run preprocessing/training.
+3. Start an interactive session in the container to run preprocessing of the dataset and model training.

     ```bash
-    mkdir data
+    cd ../.. # return to root directory mkdir data
     mkdir results
     ./start_container.sh
     ```

-2. Preprocess the dataset [This step will take 15 min and 29GB of storage].
+2. Preprocess the dataset [This step will take ~13 min and 29GB of storage].

     The data preprocessing script is called `preprocess_dataset.py`.
 All the required hyperparameters are already set.
 All you need to do is to invoke the script with correct paths: